Javadyakuza/TIP3-Docs/Deployments/External/TokenRoot.md

 In this section, we will provide a simple, step-by-step guide on deploying the token root contract.

-## Step 1: Write Deployment script
+## Step 1: Write Deployment Script
 <span  :class="LLdis" >

 To deploy the token root using the [locklift](https://docs.locklift.io/) tool, which provides a straightforward approach.
 The following code sample demonstrates the deployment process: